kaegi/subparse/README.md

 # Introduction

-`subparse` is a Rust library that lets use load, change and store subtitle files in various formats (`srt`, `ssa`/`ass`, `idx`).
+`subparse` is a Rust library that lets use load, change and store subtitle files in various formats.
 Formatting and other data will be preserved.

-You can find an example how to use this library under `examples/example1.rs`.
+You can find an examples how to use this library under `examples/`.

+Currently supported are:

+-   SubStationAlpha `.ssa`/`.ass`
+-   MicroDVD `.sub`
+-   SubRip `.srt`
+-   VobSub `.idx` and `.sub`

 [Documentation](https://docs.rs/subparse)